hocineismail/react-admine-example/README.md

 ## React-Admin Tutorial

-for more details how to use react-admin
+for more details how to use
 [React-Admin Tutorial](https://marmelab.com/react-admin/Tutorial.html)